DEAN PARKER Director/Editor

 ABOUT

-Known for creating stories for the hopeless romantics, Dean Parker is an American director born and raised in Loveland, Ohio and is currently based in Los Angeles.
+Known for creating stories for the hopeless romantics, Dean Parker is an American director & editor born and raised in Loveland, Ohio and is currently based in Los Angeles.
 He is a graduate of the Ohio University School of Media Arts & Science.

-ACCOLADES
+SELECTED ACCOLADES

 NOMINEE: Wes Craven Horror/Thriller Award - 2023 Catalina Film Festival (for Don’t Do It)